HowdyCara/splatjs.com/README.md

 If you are familiar with git, github, and pull requests you can:
 * Fork this project and clone your fork to your local machine (or edit on github)
 * Make edits to the appropriate js file located in`html/js/games.js`
-* Submit a pull request to the master branch with your changes and a brief description.
+* Submit a pull request to the master branch with your changes and a brief description

 ##### [2] Submit your game as an issue on github
 If you don't know how to make a pull request or are not sure: